wundergraph/wundergraph/docs-website/src/pages/docs/examples/nextjs-swr.md

 ## Authentication from Next.js

-> Note: Logout() will trigger refetch of the user.
+> Note: Logout() will trigger a refetch of the user.

 ```typescript
 import { NextPage } from 'next'